whatwg/web-history/README.md

 ## 2011-11

-- [Internet Explorer share of browsing traffic briefly dips below 50%](http://arstechnica.com/information-technology/2011/11/the-end-of-an-era-internet-explorer-drops-below-50-percent-of-web-usage/) for the first time in more than a decade; however, after it reaches that zenith, its desktop usage will again begin rising toward 60%.
+- [Internet Explorer share of browsing traffic briefly dips below 50%](http://arstechnica.com/information-technology/2011/11/the-end-of-an-era-internet-explorer-drops-below-50-percent-of-web-usage/) for the first time in more than a decade; however, after reaching that low point, its desktop usage will again begin rising toward 60%.